vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 The throttler chooses the response by comparing the replication lag with a pre-defined _threshold_.
 If the lag is lower than the threshold, response can be `200` (OK).
 I fthe lag is higher than the threshold, response would be `429` (Too Many Requests).

-Throttler only collects and evaluates lag on `REPLICA` tablets.
-It ignores any lag on other tables, such as `RDONLY`.
-It requires at least one `REPLICA` tablets or else it responds with `500` code.
+Throttler only collects and evaluates lag on predefined types of tbles.
+These are, by default, `REPLICA` tablets.
+See configuration, following.

+When the throttler sees no relevant replicas in the shard, the behavior is to allow writes (respond with `HTTP 200 OK`).

 ## Configuration

 The default threshold is `1sec` and is set upon tablet startup.

-Use `vttablet -throttle_threshold` command line flag to set a different value, e.g. `-throttle_threshold=0.5s` for a half second.
+- Use `vttablet -throttle_threshold` command line flag to set a different value, e.g. `-throttle_threshold=0.5s` for a half second.
+- Use `vttablet -throttle_tablet_types="replica,rdonly"` to set the tablet types which are queried for lag and considered by the throttler. `replica` is always implicitly included, and you may add any other tablet type.
+Any type not specified is ignored by the throttler.

 ## API & usage